-25-Disallowance of improper questions
+25-Disallowance of inappropriate questions

-- (1) A question is an improper question if- - (a) the question is misleading or confusing; or - (b) the question is apparently based on a stereotype, including a sexual, racial, ethnic or cultural stereotype or a stereotype based on age or physical or mental disability; or - (c) the question is unnecessarily repetitive, offensive or oppressive, or is 1 of a series of questions that is unnecessarily repetitive, offensive or oppressive; or - (d) the question is put in a humiliating, insulting or otherwise inappropriate manner or tone. - (2) A question is not, however, improper only because- - (a) it challenges the truthfulness of the witness, or the consistency or accuracy of statements made by the witness; or
+- (1) A question is an inappropriate question if- - (a) the question is misleading or confusing; or - (ab) the question is expressed in language that is unnecessarily complicated; or - (b) the question is apparently based on a stereotype, including a sexual, racial, ethnic or cultural stereotype or a stereotype based on age or physical or mental disability; or - (c) the question is unnecessarily repetitive, offensive or oppressive, or is 1 of a series of questions that is unnecessarily repetitive, offensive or oppressive; or - (d) the question is put in a humiliating, insulting or otherwise inappropriate manner or tone. - (2) A question is not, however, inappropriate only because- - (a) it challenges the truthfulness of the witness, or the consistency or accuracy of statements made by the witness; or - (b) it deals with matters the witness would find distasteful or intrudes on the witness's privacy. - (3) If an inappropriate question is put to a witness in cross-examination, the court must- - (a) disallow the question; and - (b) inform the witness that the question need not be answered. - (4) In determining whether a question is inappropriate, the court may take into account- - (a) the age, personality and educational level of the witness; and - (b) any physical disability or cognitive impairment of the witness; and - (c) the witness's ethnic and cultural background; and - (d) any other characteristics of the witness that may be relevant; and - (e) the context in which the question is put, including- - (i) the nature of the proceedings and, if the proceedings are criminal proceedings, the nature of the offence to which they relate; and

-- (b) it deals with matters the witness would find distasteful or intrudes on the witness's privacy. - (3) If an improper question is put to a witness in cross-examination, the court must- - (a) disallow the question; and - (b) inform the witness that the question need not be answered. - (4) In determining whether a question is improper, the court may take into account- - (a) the age, personality and educational level of the witness; and - (b) any mental or physical disabilities to which the witness is subject; and - (c) the witness's ethnic and cultural background; and - (d) any other characteristics of the witness that may be relevant; and - (e) the context in which the question is put, including- - (i) the nature of the proceedings and, if the proceedings are criminal proceedings, the nature of the offence to which they relate; and - (ii) the relationship (if any) between the witness and a party to the proceedings; and - (f) any other relevant factor. - (5) The failure to exercise the discretion in relation to a question does not affect the admissibility of any answer given in response to the question.
+- (ii) the relationship (if any) between the witness and a party to the proceedings; and - (f) any other relevant factor. - (5) The failure to exercise the discretion in relation to a question does not affect the admissibility of any answer given in response to the question.